 Term: Jan 2020 - Dec 2023

-On October 1, 2018, I was appointed by a unanimous vote of the sitting Councilmembers to fill the at-large position left vacant when Roxanne Murphy resigned.
+On October 1, 2018, I was appointed by a unanimous vote of the sitting Council Members to fill the at-large position left vacant when Roxanne Murphy resigned.
 On November 5, 2019, I was elected to serve as the Ward 1 Representative.

-I currently serve as the Council President Pro Tempore and as Chair of the Climate Action Committee and as a member of the Parks and Recreation Committee and the Public Health, Safety, and Justice Committee.
-In addition, I serve as liaison with the Airport Advisory Committee, the K-12 School Districts, the Franchise Working Group, the Lake Whatcom Policy Group, the Opportunity Council, and the Sister Cities Board.
+I currently serve as the Council President Pro Tempore and as Chair of the Climate Action Committee.
+I also serve as a member of the Public Health, Safety & Justice Committee and the Parks & Recreation Committee.
+In addition, I serve as the liaison with the Airport Advisory Group, Bellingham and Meridian School Districts, Franchise Working Group, Lake Whatcom Policy Group, Opportunity Council, and our Sister Cities.

 A Call to Serve"We make a living by what we get, but we make a life by what we give."- Winston Churchill